glFusion/astore/README.md

 Enter the number of minutes to cache product information from Amazon.
 Amazon recommends caching but indicates that it should be minimal in order for the information to be up to date.

+Only used if the Product API is enabled.

 Enter zero to disable caching completely; otherwise the value must be between 10 and 240 minutes.